-- Discuss the economic rationale for community economic development; - Explain how the various aspects of self-governing communities (social, cultural, political, economic, environmental) relate to community economic development; - Critically assess community development capacity in terms of different capital types: cultural, natural, physical, financial, social, organizational and human (including entrepreneurship) and identify strengths and weaknesses of each; - Explain the role of environmental sustainability in community economic development; - Identify and describe appropriate measures or indicators of development; - Summarize the process of sustainable economic development and identify the conditions of underdevelopment and the challenges for sustainability; - Understand the components of a community economic development initiative and develop a proposal for such an initiative.
+- Discuss the economic rationale for community economic development; - Explain how the various aspects of self-governing communities (social, cultural, political, economic, environmental) relate to community economic development; - Critically assess community development capacity in terms of different community capital types: natural, cultural, human (including entrepreneurship), social, political, financial, and built and identify strengths and weaknesses of each; - Explain the role of environmental sustainability in community economic development; - Identify and describe appropriate measures or indicators of development; - Summarize the process of sustainable economic development and identify the conditions of underdevelopment and the challenges for sustainability;

-- Explain the theoretical foundations and different strategies used in economic development, community economic development and Aboriginal economic development; and - Assess the economic health of a community using appropriate metrics and analytical techniques.
+- Understand the components of a community economic development initiative and develop a proposal for such an initiative. - Explain the theoretical foundations and different strategies used in economic development, community economic development and Aboriginal economic development; and - Assess the economic health of a community using appropriate metrics and analytical techniques.